pleiszenburg/zugbruecke/README.rst

   odd reasons (like "developer retired and nobody knows how to do this" or "developer died and nobody manages to understand the undocumented code").
 The latter is especially prevalent in academic environments, where what is left of years of hard work might only be a single "binary blob" - a copy of an old DLL file.
-All sorts of complicated numerical computations come to mind.
+All sorts of complicated and highly specialized numerical computations come to mind.

 Missing features (for full ctypes compatibility)
 ================================================